Build an Obstacle-Avoiding Robot (BlueBot Project #4)

 - There are three other projects you can do with your BlueBot kit.
 Since you have already assembled your chassis, all you need to do is build a new circuit.

 - The Arduino is a very popular type of microcontroller used in robotics.
 It lets you write a computer program that can read inputs from sensors and use them to control motors.
 This gives you more precise "control" over your robot's behavior.
 For example, when one or both whiskers detect an obstacle, you could tell the robot to go in reverse for a few seconds instead of turning immediately; this could help prevent the robot from getting stuck.
 Can you build a programmable obstacle-avoiding robot by adding an Arduino to your chassis?
-See our Getting Started with Arduino page to learn more.
+See our How to Use an Arduino page to learn more.

 Looking for more robot fun?
 Explore the World of Robotics with This Suite of Projects!